 Assumption, Red Sox Partner to Provide Innovative Opportunities for Students, Worcester

-Assumption College announced that it has entered into a partnership with the Worcester Red Sox as a higher education sponsor and one of the team’s 21 founding partners.
-Through this partnership, Assumption students will benefit from internships and scholarships as the College enhances its commitment to the redevelopment and revitalization of Worcester.
+Assumption announced that it has entered into a partnership with the Worcester Red Sox as a higher education sponsor and one of the team’s 21 founding partners.
+Through this partnership, Assumption students will benefit from internships and scholarships as the University enhances its commitment to the redevelopment and revitalization of Worcester.

-“This partnership has the potential to transform the way in which institutions of higher learning across the country interact with and collaborate with professional sports organizations, in particular, minor league baseball,” said Assumption College President Francesco C. Cesareo, Ph.D.
+“This partnership has the potential to transform the way in which institutions of higher learning across the country interact with and collaborate with professional sports organizations, in particular, minor league baseball,” said Assumption President Francesco C. Cesareo, Ph.D.
 “Through this partnership, the Worcester Red Sox will benefit from utilizing the intellectual capital of Assumption students who will be provided guaranteed access to internships to complement our many academic programs.
 In addition, Students from the city with financial need will also benefit from co-branded scholarships that will be matched by Assumption.”

 “Today I am proud to announce that we are all Hounds,” said Larry Lucchino, chairman and co-owner of the Pawtucket (soon to be Worcester) Red Sox.
 “The partnership that President Cesareo talked about is something that is very unique in baseball.
 It is a multidimensional educational partnership.
 When I was an undergraduate at Princeton, there was a slogan, ‘education through athletics.’
 I think what we are doing here is extending the concept of education through professional athletics by opening our doors to you and your doors to us so that we can work together to expand the educational experiences of those who are fortunate enough to call Assumption their home.”

-"Assumption College has been an enthusiastic supporter of our new ballpark from the start," said Club President Dr. Charles A. Steinberg.
+"Assumption has been an enthusiastic supporter of our new ballpark from the start," said Club President Dr. Charles A. Steinberg.
 "We look forward to a partnership that rewards their faith in us, and that rewards their students handsomely."

 Through this strategic partnership with the Worcester Red Sox, Polar Park will become a classroom for Assumption students.
-Internships will complement the College’s academic programs in business studies, data analytics, human services and rehabilitation studies, the communications track in English, and many more.
+Internships will complement the institution's academic programs in business studies, data analytics, human services and rehabilitation studies, the communications track in English, and many more.
 The partnership will also expand students’ access to higher education through in the form of scholarships from the Worcester Red Sox that will be matched by Assumption.

 With this partnership, Assumption will have a very tangible and highly visible presence in downtown to create innovative community learning programming in conjunction with the Worcester Red Sox and the city of Worcester.